danlm/Nial-dev/BuildNial/README.md

          bye

-   to exit nial.
+   to exit *nial*.

-8. You have now completed the process of building a nial executable that supports the features selected by the package.
-To make it the active executable "nial","copy it to a directory that is on your $PATH list.
-If you have added a path to a provided version of nial using
+8. You have now completed the process of building an executable *nial* that supports the features selected by the package.
+To make it the active executable *nial*, copy it to a directory that is on your $PATH list.
+For example if the directory

-   $ export PATH=$PATH:$HOME/QNial7/binaries/<platform>

-   then copy the new executable to that directory.
-FOR OSX use

-   $ cp nial $HOME/QNial7/binaries/OSX
+   /usr/local/bin is on your path then copy it there using

+   $cp nial /usr/local/bin

-# Adding new features
+## Adding new features to extend the capability of *nial*.

 The pkgblder directory and the addfeatures.ndf Nial script have been designed